 There are some great reasons students might want to consider going away for the fall semester.
 Below is a list of reasons that studying abroad in the fall can be a great advantage to you.

 - Fewer people on your program and in your classes means better integration and more personal attention from instructors and administrators.

 - Nationally, more people study abroad in the spring than the fall — buck the trend and beat the crowds!

-- Fall programs tend to fill less quickly and often have less strict GPA and pre-requisite requirements.
+- Fall programs tend to fill less quickly.

 - Have your heart set on a selective or popular program?
 Fall is usually your best bet for getting in.

 - Fewer people in your host location in the fall means less competition for the best internship/ research and field placements.

 - As we're entering the cold winter season here in North America, Spring is transitioning to Summer in the Southern hemisphere – enjoy the "winter" break in 80 degree weather.